AnalyticsWorkbench/Components/README.md

  % ./redis-server
   ```

-  to shut down the redis server
+ To shut down the redis server
  Either connect to node instance and use shutdown command or if you are on ubuntu you can try to restart redis server through init.d:
  ```
 /etc/init.d/redis-server restart
  ```